vlad-ds/gdelt-conflict/README.md

 ## Extraction

-The GDELT database was accessed on Google Big Query as `gdelt-bq`.
-The following query was used:
+I accessed the GDELT database Google Big Query as `gdelt-bq`.
+I used this query:

 ```sql
 SELECT Year,